aduh95/tictactoe/RULES.md

 Then the player playing ⭕︎ team takes the turn.

 When a player places their mark, it dictates in which sub-grid the next move must take place.
+E.G.: If the previous player places its mark in the top-right cell of any sub-grid, the next move must be placed on the top-right sub-grid.

 When a cell is marked, it is forbidden to mark it again, unless the sub-grid is already full and the player must place a move.

-## End of the game
+#### End of the game

 The game stops either: